IndexThePlanet/Logan/Chickens.md

-# Download then map contigs to a gene of interest
+# Download then map contigs to a gene of interest for a species of interest

 ## Introduction